-All students following the PhD course in Engineering are required to submit a First Year Report at the end of their 11th month of study.
+All students following the PhD course in Engineering are required to submit a First Year Report (FYR).
 This is an important part of your first year and will determine if you will be registered for the PhD Degree and be allowed to continue your course.

 You can start thinking about our FYR from the start of your course.
 Your supervisor will ask you to review the current literature in your area of research so you can start writing your literature survey in your first term.
 Sessions on writing your First Year Report are offered under our Department of Engineering Training Programme, in Lent and Easter Terms.
 You are advised to attend one of these sessions.